uwcnc/cnc_github_tutorial/forking_workflow.md

 **Note about commit messages:**
 - Messages should be brief but informative. "fix bug" won't be too useful a year later.
-- Current standard is to use imperative mood, "write an awesome function" instead of "wrote and awesome function"
+- Current standard is to use imperative mood, "write an awesome function" instead of "wrote an awesome function"
 - More info in this post: https://cbea.ms/git-commit/

 ### **To do this in VSCode:**